Godaddy Inc (NYSE:GDDY) CFO Raymond E. Winborne, Jr. Sells 15,000 Shares

-Godaddy Inc (NYSE:GDDY) CFO Raymond E. Winborne, Jr. sold 15,000 shares of the firm’s stock in a transaction on Tuesday, May 12th.
-The stock was sold at an average price of $76.50, for a total value of $1,147,500.00.
-Following the completion of the transaction, the chief financial officer now owns 175,376 shares of the company’s stock, valued at approximately $13,416,264.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Godaddy Inc (NYSE:GDDY) CFO Raymond E. Winborne, Jr. sold 15,000 shares of the company’s stock in a transaction on Monday, May 18th.
+The stock was sold at an average price of $77.50, for a total transaction of $1,162,500.00.
+Following the sale, the chief financial officer now directly owns 175,376 shares of the company’s stock, valued at $13,591,640.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

-Godaddy (NYSE:GDDY) last posted its quarterly earnings data on Wednesday, May 6th.
-The technology company reported $0.24 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.06.
-Godaddy had a return on equity of 25.08% and a net margin of 5.44%.
-The company had revenue of $792.00 million for the quarter, compared to analysts’ expectations of $789.80 million.
-During the same period in the previous year, the firm posted $0.07 EPS.
-Godaddy’s revenue was up 11.5% compared to the same quarter last year.
-As a group, equities analysts forecast that Godaddy Inc will post 0.93 EPS for the current fiscal year.
+Godaddy (NYSE:GDDY) last announced its quarterly earnings data on Wednesday, May 6th.
+The technology company reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.18 by $0.06.
+Godaddy had a net margin of 5.44% and a return on equity of 27.82%.
+The company had revenue of $792.00 million during the quarter, compared to analysts’ expectations of $789.80 million.
+During the same quarter in the prior year, the company posted $0.07 EPS.
+The business’s revenue was up 11.5% on a year-over-year basis.
+On average, sell-side analysts predict that Godaddy Inc will post 1.05 earnings per share for the current year.

-Several institutional investors have recently modified their holdings of the company.
-Ion Asset Management Ltd. acquired a new position in shares of Godaddy during the 1st quarter worth approximately $1,256,000.
-Newbrook Capital Advisors LP acquired a new position in shares of Godaddy during the 1st quarter worth approximately $59,955,000.
-Highside Global Management LLC boosted its holdings in shares of Godaddy by 62.4% during the 1st quarter.
-Highside Global Management LLC now owns 224,400 shares of the technology company’s stock worth $12,815,000 after purchasing an additional 86,200 shares during the last quarter.
-Capital International Investors boosted its holdings in shares of Godaddy by 4.9% during the 1st quarter.
-Capital International Investors now owns 7,714,470 shares of the technology company’s stock worth $440,580,000 after purchasing an additional 361,238 shares during the last quarter.
-Finally, Tower Research Capital LLC TRC raised its position in shares of Godaddy by 37.3% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 3,106 shares of the technology company’s stock valued at $178,000 after buying an additional 843 shares during the period.
-Institutional investors and hedge funds own 97.98% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+Sandy Spring Bank acquired a new stake in shares of Godaddy during the 1st quarter worth about $29,000.
+Cordasco Financial Network increased its position in shares of Godaddy by 175.0% during the 4th quarter.
+Cordasco Financial Network now owns 550 shares of the technology company’s stock worth $37,000 after purchasing an additional 350 shares in the last quarter.
+Quadrant Capital Group LLC increased its position in shares of Godaddy by 38.3% during the 4th quarter.
+Quadrant Capital Group LLC now owns 560 shares of the technology company’s stock worth $33,000 after purchasing an additional 155 shares in the last quarter.
+Acadian Asset Management LLC acquired a new stake in shares of Godaddy during the 4th quarter worth about $46,000.
+Finally, Robeco Institutional Asset Management B.V. increased its position in shares of Godaddy by 1,035.3% during the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 1,158 shares of the technology company’s stock worth $79,000 after purchasing an additional 1,056 shares in the last quarter.
+Institutional investors and hedge funds own 95.89% of the company’s stock.

 Godaddy Company Profile